 If you need to rename a server that already has a Double-Take license applied to it, you should deactivate that license before changing the server name.
 That includes rebuilding a server or changing the case (capitalization) of the server name (upper or lower case or any combination of case).
-See Deactivating licenses on page 58.
 If you have already rebuilt the server or changed the server name or case, you will have to perform a host-transfer to continue using that license.
-See Activating a single license on page 54 for details on completing a host-transfer.
+See the Double-Take Installation, Licensing, and Activation document for complete details.

-- Time-The clock on the source and target servers must be within a few minutes of each other, relative to UTC.
-Large time skews will cause Double-Take errors. - Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing.
-(Some job types allow you to add DHCP addresses for failover monitoring, although only after a job has already been created.
-Keep in mind that depending on your failover configuration, a source reboot may or may not cause a failover but having a new address assigned by DHCP may also cause a failover.) - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4.
-If you later add IPv6, you will need to manually modify the DefaultProtocol server setting.
-See Server and job settings on page 104 for details. - For some job types, IPv4 is the only supported version.
-See the requirements for each job type. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - Reverse lookup zone-If you are using a DNS reverse lookup zone, then it must be Active Directory integrated.
-Double-Take is unable to determine if this integration exists and therefore cannot warn you during job creation if it doesn't exist. - DNS updates-Some job types allow you to update DNS at failover time.
-To be able to use DNS updates, your environment must meet the following requirements.
+- Time-The clock on your Double-Take servers must be within a few minutes of each other, relative to UTC.
+Large time skews will cause Double-Take errors. - Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers must have TCP/IP with static IP addressing. - If your target server only supports DHCP, for example Windows Azure, keep in mind the following caveats. - You will be unable to reverse. - A target reboot may or may not cause a job error depending on if a new address is assigned by DHCP. - Do not disable the DHCP client service on the source.
+Otherwise, when failover occurs the DHCP client will not start and an IP address cannot be assigned. - For some job types, IPv4 is the only supported version.
+See the requirements for each job type.
+If your job type does support IPv6, it must be used in combination with IPv4.
+Configurations with IPv6 only are not supported. - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - Reverse lookup zone-If you are using a DNS reverse lookup zone, then it must be Active

+Directory integrated.
+Double-Take is unable to determine if this integration exists and therefore cannot warn you during job creation if it doesn't exist.

-- The source and target servers must be in the same domain. - At failover time, the target must be able to reach the DNS servers that you want to update. - For workgroup environments, both the source and target server must be in the workgroup. - Each server's network adapter must have the DNS suffix defined, and the primary DNS suffix must be the same on the source and target.
+- DNS updates-Some job types allow you to failover Microsoft DNS records so the source server name resolves to the target IP addresses at failover time.
+To be able to set up and failover Microsoft DNS records, your environment must meet the following requirements. - The source and target servers must be in the same domain. - The target must have WMI/DCOM connectivity to any DNS server that you have configured to be updated. - Each server's network adapter must have the DNS suffix defined, and the primary DNS suffix must be the same on the source and target.
 You can set the DNS suffix in the network adapters advanced TCP/IP settings or you can set the DNS suffix on the computer name.
-See the documentation for your specific operating system for details on configuring the DNS suffix.
+See the documentation for your specific operating system for details on configuring the DNS suffix. - If you are using a DNS reverse lookup zone, then the forward zone must be Active Directory integrated.
+Double-Take is unable to determine if this integration exists and therefore cannot warn you during job creation if it doesn't exist.
+The zone should be set for secure only updates to allow for DNS record locking.